cswartzvi/hamilton/examples/spark/pyspark/README.md

 ## Scaling Alternatives

 Pyspark is not the only way to scale up your computation.
-Hamilton supports `pandas-on-spark` as well.
+Apache Hamilton supports `pandas-on-spark` as well.
 You can use pandas-on-spark with the `KoalaGraphAdapter` -- see [Pandas on Spark](../pandas_on_spark/README.md) for reference.
 Some people prefer vanilla spark, some like pandas-on-spark.
 We support both.
-Hamilton also support executing map-based pandas UDFs in pyspark, in case you want simple parallelism.
+Apache Hamilton also support executing map-based pandas UDFs in pyspark, in case you want simple parallelism.
 See [pyspark_udfs](../pyspark_udfs/README.md) for reference.

-Hamilton has integrations with other scaling libraries as well -- it all depends on your use-case:
+Apache Hamilton has integrations with other scaling libraries as well -- it all depends on your use-case:

 - [dask](../../dask/README.md)
 - [ray](../../ray/README.md)